reframe-hpc/reframe/docs/howto.rst

    docker run -h myhost --mount type=bind,source=$(pwd)/examples/,target=/home/user/reframe-examples -it <IMAGE>  /bin/bash -l

-EasyBuild requires a `modules system <working-with-modules-system>`__ to run, so we need a configuration file that sets the modules system of the current system:
+EasyBuild requires a `modules system <#working-with-environment-modules>`__ to run, so we need a configuration file that sets the modules system of the current system:

 .. literalinclude:: ../examples/tutorial/config/baseline_modules.py
    :lines: 5-

-We talk about modules system and how ReFrame interacts with them in :doc:`modules-systems`.
+We talk about modules system and how ReFrame interacts with them in :ref:`working-with-environment-modules`.
 For the moment, we will only use them for running the EasyBuild example:

 .. code-block:: bash